Still Summer

 Featuring

 Balancing bright citrus with tart berry and a touch of aromatic rosemary, this twist on the lemon drop is vibrant and clean on the palate.
-This cocktail features Grey Goose Vodka and Chambord Black Raspberry Liqueur.Ingredients
+This cocktail features Grey Goose Vodka and Chambord Black Raspberry Liqueur to create this martini.Ingredients

 Serves 1